augustss/verse-semantics/Book/docs/06_failure.md

 This multi-layer approach creates expressive APIs where different failure modes have different meanings, and callers can choose how deeply to inspect the results.

-## Dynamic Casts as Decidable Operations
+## Dynamic Casts as Decides

 Type casting in Verse integrates seamlessly with the failure system.
-A dynamic cast using square brackets `Type[value]` is inherently a decidable operation—it succeeds if the value is of the target type, and fails otherwise.
+A dynamic cast using square brackets `Type[value]` is inherently a decides operation—it succeeds if the value is of the target type, and fails otherwise.

 ```verse
 component := class<castable>: